vdeepthisv/Instafood/README.md

 InstaFood will let a cook snap a picture of the meal he cooked and upload it.
 A hungry person can just open the app, browse through the pictures put up by various cooks, and order his home-made meal.
 Website functionalities:

 Every user can play either of/or both the roles:
 1. Buyer ( user who wants to buy food)
 2. Seller ( user who wants to sell food)

 Roles for Buyer:
- Register on the website- user name, first name, last name, gender, email ID.
- Sign into the site
+ Register on the website- user name, first name, last name, gender, email ID  Sign into the site
  Browse through various food items from multiple cuisines  Select food item(s) and view Order summary